Press: Open large version of photo for print use.

 1 McAlessee J, Rankin L. "Garden-Based Nutrition Education Affects Fruit and Vegetable Consumption in Sixth-Grade Adolescents."
 Journal of the American Dietetic Association.
 2007; 107:662-665.

-To read more about urban gardening, sign up for William Moss' free newsletter, Moss in the City.
+To read more about urban gardening, check out William Moss' section at NGA: Moss in the City.